department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/url-standards.md

 - The ability for users to read and understand your URL increases the likelihood of the link being clicked, which positively impacts search rankings.
 - Keywords in URLs have some impact.
 However, the value of a keyword in a URL diminishes the further down the URL it appears in.
 In other words, it will have less value in the fourth segment than in the second segment of the URL.
 Strive for shorter URLs that feature only useful keywords.
 - Search engines often truncate URLs that are longer than 72 characters when displaying the URL in search results.
-- Be sure to redirect old URLs if the content is archived or the URL changes.
-  - This ensures there are no broken links and that users can still get to your site.
-  - A permanent redirect (i.e. 301) also ensures that all SEO value is passed along to the new page.
+- Always implement a redirect when pages are taken down or the URL changes to ensure users do not encounter a 404 page, there are no broken links across your site, and search engines know pass SEO value along to the new page.

 ## URL standards